keysmusician/AirBnB_clone_v3/README.md

 In this section of the project, we built a REST API.
 Our Flask blueprint and views for the API can be found in the `api` directory.
 Our API base URL is `<host>/api/v1/`.

 ### Usage
 Note that for the purposes of this poject, we hosted locally with the built in development server that comes with Flask.
+The following environment variables determine the host and port the developent server will use:
+* `HBNB_API_HOST`
+* `HBNB_API_PORT`
+Unless specified, the host and port default to `0.0.0.0` and `5000` respectively.
-To try this API yourself, follow the [installation](#installation) steps, launch our API on the Flask development server, and go to `0.0.0.0:5000/api/v1/<endpoint>`.
+To try this API yourself, follow the [installation](#installation) steps, launch our API on the Flask development server, and go to `http://0.0.0.0:5000/api/v1/<endpoint>`.
 A successful request returns JSON.

 ### Example
 Running the development server: